top of page

 CheckMark.png

-31,425 children (15%) under age 18 live in poverty in South Dakota.
-Among American Indian children, 60% live in poverty.
+31,477 children (14.6%) under age 18 live in poverty in South Dakota.5 Among American Indian children, 51% live in poverty.
 Families living in poverty or in low-income households experience many obstacles and face challenges raising a family.
 Families must have resources to meet their basic needs for food, health care, jobs that pay a living wage, safe affordable housing, home visiting and parenting education services, and much more.

 This November, South Dakota voters will elect candidates for important public offices at the national, state, and local levels.
 Those elected will be positioned to determine public policy that will affect the development and well-being of South Dakota’s babies, young children, and families.

 By supporting our youngest children to fulfill their potential, we create a framework for improved outcomes in health, education, and economic well-being for everyone in South Dakota.
 The stakes are high.
-The opportunity, in the midst of the COVID-19 crisis, is for our elected leaders to build a better early childhood system to ensure that all children have what they need to reach their full potential.
+It is time for our elected leaders to build a better early childhood system to ensure that all children have what they need to reach their full potential.
 Your vote matters.

 The children of South Dakota are counting on you to be their champion!